spread-ai/docs-appsmith-fork/docs/tutorials/download-table-data.md

 To directly download a file from the datasource instead of fetching data in chunks, follow these steps:

-1. Create a backend API that uses built-in functions provided by your datasource to convert data into a file format.
+1. Create a back-end API that uses built-in functions provided by your datasource to convert data into a file format.
 Ensure that the output is either the file content or a URL that provides access to the file.